pittsfordrobotics/challenge-solutions/README.md

 Allow user to enter number and respond with prime or not

 ### Fizz Buzz:
-Print numbers 1 – 100, print Fizz for every multiple of 3, print Buzz for every multiple of 5, print Fizz Buzz for every multiple of 15
+1. Print numbers 1 – 100,
+2. Print Fizz for every multiple of 3
+3. Print Buzz for every multiple of 5
+4. Print Fizz Buzz for every multiple of 15

+Extra Challenge:
+1. Print Zig for every multiple of 2
+> Fizz Zig for multiples of 6, Buzz Zig for multiples of 10, etc.
+3. Print Zag for every multiple of 7
+4. Print Quack for every multiple of 19

 ### Integer guessing game:
 Generate a random integer and allow the user to enter numbers.
 Give hints (higher/lower) after each guess.